-Grade Semester Hours ide poi mester nts Per Hours Total
+Grade Semester Hours ade points Per mester Hours Total

-History В 3 X 3 = 9
+History В 3 х 3 = 9

-English C 3 X 2 = 6
+English С 3 х 2 = 6

-Math A 3 X 4 = 12
+Math А 3 х 4 = 12

-Psychology D 3 X 1 = 3
+Psychology D 3 х 1 = 3

 12 30

 Attendance

 With enrollment in college the student accepts responsibility to take full advantage of the educational opportunity by regular attendance at classes and laboratories.
 Each instructor has the responsibility of clearly communicating personal expectations on attendance.
 Faculty may use their discretion in regard to the effect of absences on a student's grade.
 In every case of absence, the responsibility for making up work rests with the student.